Kansas coach Bill Self ‘day to day’ at March Madness

 Kansas’ Hall of Fame coach was discharged from a Kansas City-area hospital Sunday, where he’d been recovering after a procedure to treat blocked arteries in his heart.

-Self attended practice at Wells Fargo Arena on Wednesday morning but did not participate in his team’s media availability.
+Self attended practice Wednesday but did not participate in his team’s media availability.
 Roberts said Self also was at practice Tuesday and has been at all of the team’s meetings.

 “He’s doing well, he’s getting better all the time,” Roberts said.
 “We’re hopeful, and everything is day-to-day with him, but if you ask our guys, he got after them pretty good today so he was doing really well.”